-This 2020 has been a rough year for gyms and gym owners worldwide.
-But despite the continuing trough in gym attendance statistics, things are starting to look up.
+The previous 2020 a rough year for gyms and gym owners worldwide, as the gym membership statistics outline, and 2021 is not much different either.
+But despite the tough period, things are starting to look up.
 Perhaps the best thing about the dry spell is just how eager it made health club owners and members about getting back into the fold.

 If you’re still unable to go to the gym, don’t despair.
 It looks like most gyms are going to make it through the crisis.